cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

                          that are to be resolved.
 ```

-### 2.2 &nbsp;&nbsp;Input: Name Files
+### Input: Name Files

 Your application will take as parameters on the command line,  a set of name files to be processed.
 Each file contains one domain name per line, but may need to be extracted from the other text.
+As per RFC1035 (https://www.ietf.org/rfc/rfc1035.txt), each domain name is at most 253 characters long.
 Each name file should be serviced by a single `parser` thread.
 The number of `parser` threads may be less than, or more than, the number of input files.

-### 2.3 &nbsp;&nbsp;Parser Threads
+### Parser Threads

 Your application will take a command line argument to specify the number of `parser` threads.
 These threads service a set of name files, each of which contains a list of domain names.
 Each name that is extracted from a line in the file is placed into a shared array.
 If a `parser` thread tries to write to the array but finds that it is full, it should block until a slot opens up in the array.
 After servicing a name file, a `parser` thread checks if there are any remaining name files to service.
 If so, it requests one of the remaining name files to process.
 Once all files have been processed, the thread writes a new line to the parsing log file with its thread id and the number of files it extracted, in the following format:
 ```